-Anyone who has used CFD extensively will have his own preferences and prejudices for what are the best numerical methods to use.
+Anyone who has used CFD extensively will have his or her own preferences for what the best numerical methods are to use.
 The articles in this section explain some of the modeling techniques the author has used and why he believes they are good choices with respect to other methods.

 These articles center on the FAVOR™ (Fractional-Area-Volume-Obstacle-Representation) method and the VOF (Volume-of-Fluid) method.
 When modeling fluid flow around complex obstacles many practitioners prefer to use computational grids that are deformed to the shape of the obstacles, these are generally referred to as body-fitted grids.
 The FAVOR™ method, in contrast, employees easy to generate rectangular grids whose elements are assigned fractional areas and volumes.
 The connection between these approaches is discussed in the articles FAVOR vs. Body-Fitted Coordinates and No Loss with FAVOR™.